In Chicago, A Plan To Quench 'Food Deserts'

 NATALIE MOORE: I'm Natalie Moore in Chicago, where food deserts are so prevalent an unlikely store is trying to do something about it.

-Mr. BRIAN PUGH (Vice President of Merchandising, Walgreens): Areas, no matter if you're in Chicago or in Los Angeles, Oakland, Detroit, all have similarities, meaning grocers in the last 15 years have pulled out of some of those areas.
+BRIAN PUGH: Areas, no matter if you're in Chicago or in Los Angeles, Oakland, Detroit, all have similarities, meaning grocers in the last 15 years have pulled out of some of those areas.
 And in a lot of cases, we can be more of a grocer play in those areas.

-Ms. MARI GALLAGHER (Food Desert Researcher): A pharmacy, for example, where people go anyway to get their prescriptions filled and to pick up different items, if they can also pick up something healthy to eat while they're there, we think that that's a good thing.
+MARI GALLAGHER: A pharmacy, for example, where people go anyway to get their prescriptions filled and to pick up different items, if they can also pick up something healthy to eat while they're there, we think that that's a good thing.
 They are not a grocery store and they likely don't want to ever be a grocery store but they can offer healthy food.

 MOORE: Gallagher says the convenience factor contributes to people's food choices.